udacity/create-your-own-adventure/english/jesse/jesse.md

-He and Combo are standing in line at the dog house.
+Jesse and Combo are standing in line at the dog house.

 You go and ask him for his autograph.